 Summer Retreats | Stony Brook School, Long Island NY

-It is no secret that being a Christian educator in the current moment is a wearing, scary task.
+It is no secret that being a Christian educator in the current moment is a wearying, scary task.
 We are thrust on the front lines and asked to solve cultural, familial, and generational problems, all while trying to make sure our students actually know math, science, and the arts!

 Our hope is that this retreat offers a fresh, Christ-focused way to approach our calling.
 What would it mean if we weren’t being called to solve the world’s problems, but to serve the students we’ve been given as Christ would serve them?
 What would it mean to recognize that we were loved and served by Christ as we did this?
 If we were challenged by him as we did this?